jquery-backstretch/jquery-backstretch/README.md

 | `alignY` | This parameter controls the vertical alignment of the image.
 Can be 'center'/'top'/'bottom' or any number between 0.0 and 1.0. | Integer or String | 0.5 |
 | `fade` | This is the speed at which the image will fade in.
 Integers in milliseconds are accepted, as well as standard jQuery speed strings (slow, normal, fast). | Integer or String | 0 |
 | `duration` | The amount of time in between slides, when using Backstretch as a slideshow, expressed as the number of milliseconds. | Integer | 5000 |

+## Notes about video support:

+* If the video is not in `loop` mode, then it will play until the end.
+You have to specify a duration for the specific video in order to limit its playing duration.
+* Mobile browsers do not allow playback of videos without the users tapping a play button...
+So you may want to detect those and supply different media arrays for those browsers.

 ## Slideshow API